-The line-item budget and budget narrative support the information you provide in the Budget Information SF-424-A. See Standard Forms.
+The line-item budget and budget narrative support the information you provide in the Budget Information Standard Form SF-424-A. See standard forms.

-It justifies the costs you ask for and includes added detail, including detailed calculations for the "object class categories" in the Budget Information Standard Form.
+These documents justify the costs you ask for and includes added detail, including detailed calculations for the "object class categories" in the Budget Information Standard Form.
 You will provide this information for each year of the period of performance.
-See Funding Details.
+See funding periods.